shikhalev/rdot/README.md

 ## Command-line help
     Usage: rdot [options] <libs>

+    Note:
+        --                               Stop options parsing, rest of line treated as <libs>.
+                                         If it's a FIRST argument, the 'optparse' should not be loaded (include config
+                                           files), no options will be parsed, all values will be default.
+And we can make graph of 'optparse'.
+    Config files:
+        /etc/rdotopts
+        ~/.config/rdotopts
+        ./.rdotopts

     Service options:
         -h, --help                       Show short help and exit.
         -?, --usage                      Show usage info and exit.